 of some jobs by matching individual jobs to a storage profile that is optimized

 to their specific needs.
-GCP has many storage options, but
+Google Cloud has many storage options, but

 covering the pros and cons for each workflow is beyond the scope of this